 This course is designed to develop an understanding of the interactions between regulatory controls and quality control within variety health care delivery systems.
-Issues such as performance evaluations of organizations and individual employees will be addressed.
+Issues such as performance evaluations of organizations and individual employees addressed. he

 Pre or Co requisite (s): NURS 5100; NURS 5200; NURS 6100